HOPE-UIB-BIO/Phylodiversity_spatiotemporal_EU_NA_publish/README.md

 2. A user can download the latest Release of the R project as a zip file from the "Fossil_vs_Modern_Pollen_Assemblage_Patterns" [Release page](https://github.com/HOPE-UIB-BIO/Phylodiversity_spatiotemporal_EU_NA_publish/releases)

 Different sections (folders) of the R project are as follows:
-- `Inputs/`: All the pre-analysed and processed data, and tables are stored in this folder.
+- `Inputs/`: All the pre-analysed data and tables are stored in this folder.
+This folder also contians all constituent data that are not directly used for analyses of phylogenetic dispersion, but are used as subsidiary data in the analyses.
-  - The subfolder `Inputs/Data/` contains a geo-tif file for the biome or climate-zone classification (`Inputs/Data/Biomes/`), backbone phylogeny used for construction of phylogeny (`Inputs/Data/Ramirez_Barahona_etal_2020_phylogeny/`), unprocessed surface sample data (`Inputs/Data/surface_samples_epd`), and processed data (.rds files) to be used in the analyses.
-The subfolder `Inputs/Tables/` contains the pollen taxa lists and pollen-taxa harmonisation tables used for standardising the pollen taxonomy.
-Please note that users will not find raw data of surface pollen data (`Inputs/Data/surface_samples_cao/`) and fossil pollen data (`Inputs/Data/Data_processed_2022-08-30.rds`) here because it cannot be shared publicly due to an embargo of the data contributors.
 - `Outputs/` contains outputs of all analyses in the form of data (`Outputs/Data/`), figures (`Outputs/Figure/`), and tables (`Outputs/Table/`).
 - `___Init_project___.R`: This script is useful for the initial project setup (see below).
 - `renv/`: This folder stores all the installed packages with the record of their versions.